|

 ·

-$50.00 will be returned to the contestant that filed the complaint.
-The
+returned to the contestant that filed the complaint.

-NAB will send a written report of the complaint and their findings to
+The IAP will send a written report of the complaint and

 ·